 Michael T. Elliott (D.B.A., Mississippi State University) is an Associate Professor of Marketing.
 His areas of research and teaching include consumer behavior and marketing strategy.
 Professor Elliott's research has appeared in the Journal of Consumer Psychology, Journal of Advertising Research, and Journal of Current Issues and Research in Advertising, as well as many others.
 He is currently investigating the effects of web site characteristics on consumer evaluations and the impact of the internet on consumer decision making.
 Dr. Elliott has served as a consultant for the Public Policy Research Center at UM-St. Louis, and for the law firm of Peper, Martin, Jensen, Maichel and Hetlage in St. Louis, MO.

-Thomas H. Eyssell Ph.D., CSA, is Associate Dean and Director of Graduate Studies at the University of Missouri-Louis College of Business Administration, and Professor of Finance.
+Thomas H. Eyssell Ph.D., CSA, is Associate Dean and Director of Graduate Studies at the University of Missouri-Louis College of Business Administration, and Chair & Professor of the Finance and Legal Studies Department.
 He has directed the College’s graduate programs since 1999, and oversees both the credit and noncredit UMSL Financial Planning programs.
 The latter are registered with Certified Financial Planner® Board of Standards and prepare students to sit for the CFP exam.
 Dr. Eyssell is a long-time member of the University of Missouri System Retirement and Staff Benefits Committee, the board of the Financial Planning Association of Missouri, the editorial committee of the Journal of the Society of Certified Senior Advisors, and was recently appointed to the St. Louis County Council Business Finance Corporation board.
 He is a past president of the Academy of Financial Services, a national academic organization devoted to the study of issues and practices in personal financial planning and advising.
 His research has been published in the Journal of Financial Planning, the Financial Services Review, the Journal of Banking and Finance, the Financial Review, and Financial Management, among others.
 Currently, Eyssell’s research is focused on the accuracy of credit reporting data and the impacts of errors on consumer credit scores.

 Hung-Gay Fung is Dr. Y.S.
 Tsiang endowed Chair Professor of Chinese Studies and department chair in the Finance and Legal Studies Department, College of Business Administration, University of Missouri-St. Louis.
 His areas of research and teaching include international finance, financial risk management, and banking.
 Fung has published over 140 scholarly papers in various journals including the Journal of International Business Studies, Journal of Business Ethics, Journal of International Money and Finance, Journal of Banking and Finance, Journal of Risk and Insurance, Journal of Financial Research, Financial Management, Financial Review, Journal of Futures Markets and Review of Economics and Statistics, among others.
 He also published seven books, numerous book chapters and many teaching cases.
 He is currently the editor of Chinese Economy, International Journal of Business and Economics and International Review of Accounting, Banking and Finance He has served on several other editorial boards and has served as president in many Chinese organizations in St. Louis, including the Mid-West Chinese American Science and Technology Association, the Chinese Culture Day at the Botanical Garden in St. Louis, Organization of Chinese Americans, and St. Louis Chinese Association.